-Canon T5i versus Nikon D3400
+Canon T5i vs Nikon D3400

-The Canon EOS Rebel T5i (called Canon 700D in some regions) and the Nikon D3400 are two digital cameras that were announced, respectively, in March 2013 and August 2016.
+The Canon EOS Rebel T5i (called Canon 700D in some regions) and the Nikon D3400 are two digital cameras that were revealed to the public, respectively, in March 2013 and August 2016.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Nikon provides 24 MP.
+The Canon has a resolution of 17.9 megapixels, whereas the Nikon provides 24 MP.

 Body comparison: Canon T5i vs Nikon D3400